codeconsortium/CCDNUserSecurityBundle/Resources/doc/install.md

 4. Run vendors install script.
 5. Update your app/config/routing.yml.
 6. Update your app/config/config.yml.
+7: Update your database schema.
-7. Symlink assets to your public web directory.
+8. Symlink assets to your public web directory.
-8. Warmup the cache.
+9. Warmup the cache.

 ### Step 1: Download and install the dependencies.